cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/Rock-Paper-Scissors - Part 1.md

 ## 📋 Dev Notes

-* You do not need to handle erroneous input from the user.
-You can assume that the user will always choose one of the options that you specified.
+* You should handle erroneous input from the user.
+If the user enters an invalid option, your program should tell them that they made an error and prompt them again.
-* As you write this code, think about how and where you can break up the code into functions.
+* As you write this code, think about how and where you can break up the code into small pieces.
 This will help organize your code and effectively convey the business logic.

 ## 🖥️ Example Output